Brainicism/KMQ_Discord/README.md

 - `,cutoff`: Set a cutoff year for songs.
 Only songs released during and after the cutoff year will be chosen.
 - `,limit`: Set a maximum number of results in the song query.
 This effectively sets the 'Top X number of songs' based on the selected filters.
 - `,gender`: Choose the gender of the artists you'd like to hear from.
+- `,seek`: Choose whether each songs starts from the beginning, or a random point.

 ![options](/images/game_options.png)